RubixML/ML/docs/extractors/ndjson.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/Extractors/NDJSON.php">[source]</a></span>

 # NDJSON
 [NDJSON](http://ndjson.org/) or *Newline Delimited* JSON files contain rows of data encoded in Javascript Object Notation (JSON) arrays or objects.
-The format is like a mix of JSON and CSV and has the advantage of retaining data type information and being cursorable (read line by line).
+The format is like a mix of JSON and CSV and has the advantage of retaining data type information and being read into memory incrementally.

-> **Note:** Empty lines are dropped by the parser by default.
+> **Note:** Empty lines are ignored by the parser by default.

 ## Parameters
 | # | Param | Default | Type | Description |